Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-Most of the case studies emulate or replicate only a segment of a typical research project pipeline.
-This is by design, to investigate the applicability of LLMs for a variety of different tasks in different stages of research.
-Many of the examples in the case studies below boil down to multi-class classification.
-This is natural, as much of science too is concerned about measurement, classification and taxonomies, to be able to make predictions and discover connections.
-Almost none of the tasks exhibit 100\% agreement between human and machine annotations and analyses.
-This is not unexpected --- less so because these machines have room to improve, but more so because these are mostly qualitative tasks requiring some degree of subjective judgment.
-In many if not most cases, it would be unrealistic to expect even for multiple human annotators to agree 100\%.
-The upper bound of machine accuracy can be estimated by comparing the agreement of multiple human raters (which some cases below do).
+Most of the case studies emulate or replicate only a segment of a research project pipeline, focusing on the applicability of LLMs in the quantitization step, but QD components of unitization, coding scheme, and (potential) quantification are described in each example.
+Further details on some case studies are found in the SI, along with the LLM prompts, due to space limitations.
+Many examples boil down to text-to-text, multi-class classification tasks --- as much of H\&SS is also concerned with various forms of classification, interpretation, and taxonomies, to enable predictions and discovering connections.
+Most tasks do not yield 100\% agreement between human and machine annotations and analyses.
+This is not unexpected --- less so because these machines have room to improve, and more because these are mostly qualitative tasks requiring some degree of subjective judgment, where expecting 100\% human agreement would not be realistic either.
+Human agreement rates could indeed be used to estimate an upper bound for machine accuracy in a given task.

 \FloatBarrier